 Behind every great product is a great idea.
 Let's work together to make yours a reality.

 From early-stage startups with bold ideas to established companies pushing for innovation, I offer flexible design and development support tailored to your needs.
-Whether you're expanding a product line, refining existing designs, or racing against a deadline - I've got you covered.
+Whether you're expanding a product line or racing against a deadline, I use a proven Engineering Roadmap to ensure every project stays on track:

 I bring a solid set of strengths to the table - technical, practical, and grounded in real-world engineering.
 From tackling complex design challenges to delivering complete product development solutions, I offer the expertise and problem-solving mindset to drive projects forward.
 Here's what I specialise in: